How To Become A Cocktail Bartender

 There are a huge amount of options if you strike out on your own.
-You could set up an agency (like we have) and offer a number of services to the drinks industry including events, consultancy and staffing.
+You could set up an agency (like we have) and offer several services to the drinks industry including events, consultancy and staffing.

 The drinks industry is an amazing, global business that creates a huge amount of opportunities and experiences if your work within it.

 The best place to start is a committed bartending career.
 For many years, bartending was seen as a stop-gap and a career that lacked any opportunity – this could not be further from the truth.